d-german/code-quality-design/Writerside/topics/Inheritance.md

 ### Implementation Inheritance

 - Derived classes inherit data and behavior (implementation) from the base class.
-- In languages like C++, this is approximated using private inheritance.
 - Implementation inheritance can degenerate into a “like-a” relationship when the derived class violates Liskov’s substitution principle.
 (Coplien 206, 237)
 - When inheritance is used as “is-a,” software reuse is an incidental benefit.